-“Hello, Beautiful,” I say, and I stride slowly to her bed.
+“Hello, beautiful,” I say, and I stride slowly to her bed.
 She looks at me with hunger in her eyes.
 “Oh, baby, please don’t look at me like that.”

-“Why not?” she says softly.
+“Why not?” she asks softly.

-“Because I want you,” I say, rubbing her leg over the cover, “and I need to make sure you are fit and that you have everything that you need before I ravish your body.”
+“Because I want you,” I say, rubbing her leg over the cover, “and I need to make sure you’re fit and that you have everything that you need before I ravish your body.”
 My hands move up to her thigh.
 So as not to torture her, I skip past her stomach and kiss her neck.
 “Okay?”
 I breathe into her neck.
 Her breath catches as her fingers entwine in my hair.
 No fair.

 “Okay,” she breathes.
 We both jump a bit as Taylor enters the room.